-- Attention: To prevent overheating and possible component damage, always attach the floor stand when placing the computer in the vertical position. - 7.
+- 4. Install any cover locking devices such as a cable lock or padlock as necessary. - 5.
 Reconnect the external cables and power cords to the computer.
-See "Locating the connectors on the rear of your computer" on page 8. - 8.
-To update the configuration, see Chapter 2, "Using the IBM Setup Utility program," on page 25.
+See "Installing external options" on page 6. - 6.
+To update the configuration, see Chapter 2, "Using the Setup Utility program," on page 27.

 Chapter 2.
-Using the IBM Setup Utility program
+Using the Setup Utility program

-The IBM Setup Utility program is stored in the electrically erasable programmable read-only memory (EEPROM) of your computer.
-The IBM Setup Utility program is used to view and change the configuration settings of your computer, regardless of which operating system you are using.
-However, the operating-system settings might override any similar settings in the IBM Setup Utility program.
+The Setup Utility program is stored in the electrically erasable programmable read-only memory (EEPROM) of your computer.
+The Setup Utility program is used to view and change the configuration settings of your computer, regardless of which operating system you are using.
+However, the operating-system settings might override any similar settings in the Setup Utility program.

-Starting the IBM Setup Utility program
+Starting the Setup Utility program

-To start the IBM Setup Utility program, do the following:
+To start the Setup Utility program, do the following:

 - 1. If your computer is already on when you start this procedure, shut down the operating system and turn off the computer. - 2.
 Press and hold the F1 key then turn on the computer.
-When you hear the multiple beeps, release the F1 key.
+When you hear multiple beeps, release the F1 key.